pawelgrzybek/pawelgrzybek.com/content/posts/2016-03-18-git-tip-staging-hunk-of-code-via-command-line.md

 ---
 title: Git tip - How to stage a hunk of code via the command line
-description: GUI Git clients allow you to stage selected lines of code very easily.
+summary: GUI Git clients allow you to stage selected lines of code very easily.
 You may not know that but doing this in the command line isn't much more difficult.
 photo: 2016-03-18.jpg
 ---